open-ephys/ephys-course/source/EEA/exday1.rst

     :align: center

   Bonus exercise: Replace one of the resistors to make your output voltage as small as you can get it.
 What’s the smallest reading you can still pick up with your multimeter?
 How does this compare to the amplitude of a spike measured in the extracellular space?

-.. container:: tabox

-   5B: This should work with a 1k and 2.2k resistor as shown.
-   Bonus: The amplitude of a spike in extracellular space is around 100 uV.
-This should help them to realise how little that is.

 6. Capacitors
 ###################################